bxparks/rpn83p/docs/USER_GUIDE.md

 to unlink the 2 components of the complex number.
 The value in the `X` register will be the angle value shown on the screen.

-#### Complex Computation Modes
+#### Complex Result Modes

-There are 2 computation mode settings under the `MODE` menu group which affect whether some functions return complex values or real values when the arguments to the functions are real:
+There are 2 result modes under the `MODE` menu group which affect whether some functions return complex values or real values when the arguments to the functions are real:

 - `RRES` (real results): return only real results for real arguments
 - `CRES` (complex results): allow complex results for real arguments